Jul 11, 2025

 This course focuses on the architectures and network considerations related to designing, securing, operating, and troubleshooting enterprise networks.
 This course covers wide area network (WAN) technologies and quality of service (QoS) mechanisms used for secure remote access.
 This course also introduces software-defined networking, virtualization, and automation concepts that support the digitalization of networks.
 Students gain skills to configure and troubleshoot enterprise networks, and learn to identify and protect against cybersecurity threats.
 They are introduced to network management tools and learn key concepts of software-defined networking, including controller-based architectures and how application programming interfaces (APIs) enable network automation.

-Prerequisite CST 09430 with a minimum grade of D-
+Prerequisite Courses: CST 09430 with a minimum grade of D-

 Construction Management